ivp-dev/react-bootstrap-sidebar-menu/README.md

 </SidebarMenu>
 ```

-You can import the sidebar-menu.scss directly into your scss file
+You can import the sidebar-menu.scss directly into your scss file (please note that you should import bootstrap styles before importing the library's stylesheet)

 ```
-@import 'react-bootstrap-sidebar-menu/dist/sidebar-menu.scss'
+@import '~react-bootstrap-sidebar-menu/dist/sidebar-menu.scss'
 ```

 Compatibility
 ------------------------------------------------------------------------------